jrl-umi3218/jrl-travis/README.md

 the package, installing it and running the test suite.

-Again, if `COVERITY_TOKEN` is set, the `cov-int` tool will be used to generate a report which will be uploaded to the Coverity website if the build is successful.
+Again, if `COVERITY_TOKEN` is set on `linux`, the `cov-int` tool will be used to generate a report which will be uploaded to the Coverity website if the build is successful.

 ### After success